MacPractice/objective-c-style-guide/README.md

 ## Spacing

-* Indent using 4 spaces.
-Never indent with tabs.
+* Indent using tabs.
+Never indent with spaces.
 Be sure to set this preference in Xcode.
-* Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
+* Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the line following the statement and close on a new line.
+* Braces for blocks always open on the line following the statement and close on a new line.

 **For example:**
 ```objc